Relic Neutrino Helicity Evolution in Galactic Magnetic Field and Its Implications: Abstract

 \section{Abstract}

-We simulate the evolution of the helicity of relic neutrinos as they propagate to Earth through a realistic model of the Galactic magnetic field, improving upon the rough estimates in the pioneering work of Baym and Peng.
-We find that with magnetic moments consistent with experimental bounds and even several orders of magnitude smaller, the helicity of relic neutrinos rotates with a substantial directional anisotropy.
-Averaged over directions this would simply reduce the apparent flux; if the direction of the incident neutrino could be measured, the directional anisotropy in the interaction probability could become a powerful diagnostic.
-We study the effects of $\nu$ spin rotation on C$\nu$B detection through the inverse tritium decay process.
+We simulate the evolution of the helicity of relic neutrinos as they propagate to Earth through a realistic model of the Galactic magnetic field, improving upon the rough estimates in the literature.
+For magnetic moments consistent with experimental bounds and several orders of magnitude smaller, we confirm that the helicity of relic neutrinos and anti-neutrinos rotates so much that the spin projection changes by $\mathcal{O}$(1).
+However, as we show, the total event rate in an inverse tritium beta decay (ITBD) experiment changes by less than a few percent, unless the lightest neutrino has mass of order 0.001 eV or less.
+Such a tiny reduction in the absolute rate relative to the standard model value would be very difficult to establish, even if detecting relic neutrinos were routine.
+However as we show, the \emph{directional anisotropy} of the rate in a \emph{polarized} ITBD detector is $\gtrsim \mathcal{O}$(10\%) as long as the lightest neutrino mass is $\gtrsim \mathcal{O}$(0.01 eV).
+Thus with percent-level error bars on the absolute neutrino flux and its directional anisotropy, both the mass and magnetic moment of the relic neutrinos can in principle be probed if they are within a few orders of magnitude of current bounds.

 \keywords{Suggested keywords}